krismichalski/node_course/README.md

 One uses [request](https://npmjs.com/package/request) package and callbacks.
 Other uses [axios](https://npmjs.com/package/axios) package and promises.

-Version using promises also have the ability to save default location and convert temperature to Celsius.
+Version which use promises also have the ability to save default location and convert temperature to Celsius.

 Use `node app.js --help` to read how to use.